 - 1. You can use the QUIT subcommand when you edit a file merely to examine, but not to change, its contents, or whenever you discover you have made errors in editing a file and want to cancel your editing session. - 2.
-If only one file was edited, control is returned to CMS. - 3.
+If only one file was edited, control is returned to the environment which invoked the editor. - 3.
 If more than one file was being edited, only the current file is terminated.
 Control remains in the edit environment.
 You can use the CANCEL macro to "quit" multiple files. - 4.
-The QUIT subcommand is initially assigned to the PF3 key.
+The QUIT subcommand is initially assigned to the PF3 key. - 5.
+When editing two or more members of a MACLIB in member mode, the lock on the library is not deleted until the last member that had the lock option in effect exits the ring.

 1. QUIT is defined as a synonym to PQUIT.
 The PQUIT (protected quit) subcommand causes a warning message to be displayed (see responses) if the file was changed during editing.
-To bypass the message and have the QUIT subcommand executed directly, you can define QUIT as a synonym to COM-MAND QUIT, or you can issue QQUIT, which is an unprotected "quick quit."
+To bypass the message and have the QUIT subcommand executed directly, you can define QUIT as a synonym to COMMAND QUIT, or you can issue QQUIT, which is an unprotected "quick quit."